Manas-Nanivadekar/docs-no-secreto/docs/Tutorial/verify-otp.md

 const verify = verifyOTP("users@emailId.com", "OtpEnteredByUser");
 ```

-This function returns true if the OTP is valid and false if it is not.
+This function returns **user** if the OTP is valid and false if it is not.